Test results provide a competitive edge

 Truth marketing has replaced image marketing

 Increasing share of consumers are becoming aware in multiple ways.
 They even actively look for factual information to support their buying decisions.
 In addition to information, they also want a variety of evidence to verify the truth of all that is being told.
 The same phenomenon is strong in b-to-b business too.
 If a company’s claims prove to be dishonest, the company’s brand, turnover, contribution margin and result will suffer.
-The latest examples come from automotive industry.

 Companies can increase the transparency of their operations and – instead of building images – start leading the way with truth marketing based on facts.
 The contributors to the web’s discussion columns and other uncontrolled channels can otherwise direct consumers to whichever direction.

-SOSIFI Library, insightful training, effective workshop
+SOSIFI® online service, insightful training, effective workshop

 We provide tools for marketing eg. to speed up sales, insightful trainings eg. collaboration between marketing and R&D, and effective workshops including buying process modeling and highlighting or building your company’s competitive edge.